Certificate of Eligibility for Non-immigrant Student Status

 - Any other statements about worth of non-liquid assets

 All funds must be available for you to spend upon arrival in the US.
 All documents must be in English.
 The supporting documents must include the name of the owner of the funds.
-The documents must be dated and must not be more than 9 months prior to the date your classes will begin at UIS.
+The documents must be dated less than 12 months prior to the date your classes will begin at UIS.
 The documents should also include the type of currency.
 (We will convert the amounts to the US dollar equivalent on the day the form I-20 is created.)